AirTrunk opens its new Sydney data centre

 AirTrunk says their hyperscale offering is uniquely built to the needs of its customers, with the ability to scale quickly in a cost-effective manner, and safely accommodates customers who are looking for a secure and reliable way of processing and storing high volumes of information and content.

-Robin Khuda, AirTrunk CEO says, “AirTrunk are building the data centres of tomorrow so that the technology companies who are transforming the way we live are assured of a secure, efficient and responsive home for their data.
+Robin Khuda, AirTrunk CEO says, “AirTrunk are building the data centers of tomorrow so that the technology companies who are transforming the way we live are assured of a secure, efficient and responsive home for their data.

 “We’ve built the Sydney facility in record time for our customers and have also established a platform for AirTrunk to deliver more exciting projects across the Asia-Pacific region in the future,” he says.